Length of source code: 74 bytes (or 70 bytes if I use ? instead of PRINT)

 Just select "Play Our Educational Game."
 Then select MYSTMANI and type RUN in the main emulator window.
 Thanks to Mike Tinnes for letting me use his emulator.

-Star Trader was a BASIC game written by Dave Kaufman and published by the "People's Computer Company" in 1974 or possibly earlier.
+Star Traderwas a BASIC game written by Dave Kaufman and published by the "People's Computer Company" in 1974 or possibly earlier.
 I have written elsewhere about the challenges I had converting this game to run on the MC-10.
 Kaufman's game is the forerunner of the vast array of open world space exploration and trading games, such as the Trade Wars series.

 According to some sources on the Net, Star Trader was "copied" and "modified" into a different game called Star Lanes some time by the late 70s or early 80s.
 Some Star Lanes games use the filename TRADE.BAS while others use LANES.BAS or some variation of either these.

-However, I have ported the source code for both games to Micro Color Basic and played them, and I find the contention that
+However, I have ported the source code for both games to Micro Color Basic and played them, and I find the contention that Star Lanes is a "variation" of Kaufmann's Star Traders to be ludicrous.
+The two games are completely different in both code and conception.

 In Star Lanes, players take turns building outposts, creating companies, and purchasing stock.
 It is a grid based game in which you select locations on the grid to slowly form "lanes" between star systems and outposts.
 These lanes are owned by different companies, that you can buy stock in, and by selecting the companies that are most likely to merge, when their lanes intersect, you can make huge returns on your investments.
 The fundamental dynamic is to construct interconnected trading routes.